 Psycho means mind and linguistic means language.
 In other words, reading is a mind-language guessing game.
 But is it?
 Couldn't reading also be defined as translating written sound symbols into the exact spoken language the symbols represent?
 The alphabet, in fact, was invented to make guessing in reading unnecessary.

 Once you were trained in the sound-symbol system, precision in reading became automatic.
 You might not understand all the words you read, but that would be the case with all readers throughout their lives.
 Vocabulary building is a lifelong process facilitated by reading.
 But to be taught reading deliberately as a guessing game could cripple a child's intellectual development for life.

 Despite Goodman's marvelous new definition of reading -- a definition inspired by the inadequacies of the whole-word method -- what the professors of education could not brush aside was the increasing evidence from a wide variety of sources that the reading and writing skills of American school children were declining alarmingly.
-The decline was evident not only among the slowest students but also the best. /Karl Shapiro, the eminent poet-professor who had taught creative writing for twenty years, told the California Library Association in 1970k "What is really distressing is that this generation cannot and does not read.
-I am speaking of university students in what are supposed to be our best universities.
-Their illiteracy is staggering. . . .
-We are experiencing a literary breakdown which is unlike anything I know of in the history of letters."
+We were entering the age of the literacy crisis in which poor readers were now rising in the ranks of the teaching profession itself, bringing their anti-literacy bias with them.

-Other reports, less eloquent than Shapiro's, told the same story in the numbing statistics of the journalist, government bureaucrat, or educational researcher.
-It all added up to a literacy crisis of enormous proportions.
-When things get that bad, Americans, by habit now, turn to the federal government for salvation.
-Salvation came in the form of the Elementary and Secondary Education Act of 1965 and its now famous Title One compensatory education program.
+Meanwhile, Congress had decided to do something about the reading problem in the only way it knows how: by throwing money at it.
+It passed the Elementary and Secondary Education Act of 1965 with its now-famous Title One compensatory education program.
 The new Title One bureaucracy began showering the schools of America with billions of dollars in the hope that students who were failing in reading would be saved from future lives as functional illiterates.
 But as so often happens, the money was used to fatten the establishment rather than raise the level of literacy.